Primary Care Approach to the HIV-Infected Patient

 e All sites of possible exposure are screened.
 For specific recommendations regarding the types of assays used, refer to Gonococcal and Chlamydial Infections in Management of STIs in HIV-Infected Patients).

 f Risk factors for women ≥25 years of age include one of the following: recent STI, having multiple sexual partners, having had a new sexual partner, or having a sexual partner with symptoms of an STI.

 g Colposcopy should be performed for all HIV-infected women with abnormal Pap tests.
 Follow-up would then vary on a case-by-case basis.
 Abnormal Pap tests should be repeated every 3 to 6 months thereafter until there have been two successive normal cervical Pap tests.
 Women with cervical HSIL also should be referred for high-resolution anoscopy and/or examination with biopsy of abnormal tissue.

 Clinicians should use an assay with a high upper limit of detection (e.g., ≥750,000 copies/mL) for initial measurement of HIV viral load in ART-naïve patients.
-All patients with a viral load of <400 copies/mL after the initial test should be monitored with an assay that can detect ≤50 copies/mL.
 (III)

 Clinicians should obtain viral load before vaccinations and not during intercurrent illness because these situations may lead to a transient elevation in viral load.
 (III)

 Clinicians should perform resistance testing under the following circumstances:

 - At baseline, regardless of whether ART is being initiated (genotypic testing)

 - In ART-naïve patients before initiation of ART (genotypic testing)